kAIto47802/notist/docs/quickstart.rst

 Watch Your Function or Block of Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Wrap any function or block of code with the :func:`~notifystate._core.watch` function to get automatic start/stop/error alerts:
+Wrap any function or block of code with the :func:`~notist._core.watch` function to get automatic start/stop/error alerts:

 **Use as a decorator to monitor a function**:

 .. code-block:: python

-   import notifystate
+   import notist

-   @notifystate.watch(send_to="slack")
+   @notist.watch(send_to="slack")
    def long_task():
        # This function will be monitored
        # Your long-running code here